 Not only that but the position of the palm can be moved around depending on the goalie’s preference.
 Warrior made the board with HyperComp material, which is designed to be lightweight but strong.
 It has a nice pop to it, sending rebounds well into the corner.

-The biggest reason that this blocker is so high up on my list of “Top Blockers” is because of the removable hand.
+The biggest reason that this blocker is so high up on my list of “Best Goalie Blockers” is because of the removable palm.
 This ensures a very long lifetime in the blocker because usually the first area on the blocker to go is the palm.

 Brian’s G-Netik IV